 It doesn't blossom all year.
 These photos were taken in August - the plant was in bloom between July and October (at least).
 It would depend on what part of Ecuador you see the plant - and what climate zone it's in.

 Thanks for the enlightened history and close up pictures.
-I enjoy reading your reports.

 I have one in y back yard. they are considered junk trees here because they drop seed pods everywhere and grow easily and can take over.
-I love mine though we do call it a Mimosa tree here in Central Texas
+I love mine though

-5. They are also known as the sleeping tree Because if you grind up the seeds which grow in the pods - and smoke it - you'll drop off into comfortable sleep.
-WARNING: Do Not Drive Vehicles, Operate Machinery or Perform Surgery after smoking a "Pinkie".
+Because if you grind up the seeds which grow in the pods – and smoke it – you’ll drop off into comfortable sleep.

 Why would anybody smoke a "Pinkie", are they stupid or what?